jaafersheriff/CPU-Ray-Tracer/README.md

 # CSC-473-Raytracer

 ### Project Description
-The goal of this project was to create a robust and efficient raytracer using C++.
+The goal of this project was to create a robust and efficient ray tracer using C++.
 Implementation features include:
 * POV-Ray file parsing
 * Blinn-Phong shading
 * Refraction and reflection recursive raytracing